Support Us

 Sara’s work at the Mill on the Fleet during the Young Stove’s Not to be Sold Separately exhibition

-The Young Stove’s first collective exhibition, Not to Be Sold Seperately will open at The Stove on Friday, 11th September and feature performance, live art, installation events as part of the exhibitions opening.
-More details about Not to Be Sold Seperately coming shortly.
+The Young Stove’s first collective exhibition, Not to Be Sold Separately, will open at The Stove on Friday, 11th September.
+The opening will feature performances, live art, and installation events.
+More details about Not to Be Sold Separately will be shared soon.

-Aged 16 to 30 and interested in the arts?
-Find out more about the Young Stove here
+Are you aged 16 to 30 and interested in the arts?
+Find out more about the Young Stove.

 Categories